SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 From A Cloud Guru:
 *"By default, any user-created VPC subnet WILL NOT automatically assign Public IPv4 Addresses to instances – the only subnet that does this is the “Default” VPC subnets automatically created by AWS in your account."
 The simplest way to make the instance reachable from the outside world is therefore to **create an elastic IP address and associate it with your instance.***

-For a subnet to be publically accessible, we'll need *EC2 instances* to launch in it with public IP addresses.
+For a subnet to be publicly accessible, we'll need *EC2 instances* to launch in it with public IP addresses.

 Select the subnet you want to make public - the radio button.

 Go to the tab that says "Actions," which produces a dropdown menu when you click on it.
 Click the "Modify auto-assign IP settings" option.

-On the page that opens (which also says: "Enable the auto-assign IP address setting to automatically request a public IPv4 or IPv6 address for an instance launched in this subnet.
+On the page that opens (which says: "Enable the auto-assign IP address setting to automatically request a public IPv4 or IPv6 address for an instance launched in this subnet.
 You can override the auto-assign IP settings for an instance at launch time.")...

 ... click the box that says "Enable auto-assign public IPv4 address."*